newsdev/ai2html/README.md

   - <span style="font-variant: small-caps">Possible values</span>: Text with no line breaks
   - These fields are used to populate fields in the `local_preview_tempate` and can be written to a “config” text file along with the html.
 The config file is written in yml can be used to pass parameters to a cms.

-*Options that can be added to the settings text block*
+*Other options that can be added to the settings text block:*

 - **max_width**
   - <span style="font-variant: small-caps">Possible values</span>: Any positive integer